kupl/TestML/README.md

 The correct implementation and student's program must be written in OCaml.
 Especially, the format of testcases is restricted.
 The format is ```{[input_11];[input_12];...;[input_1n]=>[output1];[input_21];[input_22];...;[input2n]=>[output2];...}```.
-For instance, the testcases of proble filter is:
+For instance, the testcases of problem filter is:
 ```
 {
   (fun n-> n*(-1) <= 0);[-5;10;3] => [10;3];